ChrstphrHll/npc_gen/students/Aenglo Dyffros.md

   int: 12
   str: 14
   wis: 18
-track: Diplomacy
-trait: I'm willing to listen to every side of an argument before I make my own judgment.
-trait1: Deferential
-trait2: Dissonant
 year: 1
+guild: Burk
+partyID: 72
 ---
 # Aenglo Dyffros
 ---
 ### Description
 - 1st year Elf Cleric in Burk
-- straight red hair that's pulled to the side and buzzed on the left, Gray eyes, and Light Tan skin
+- straight red hair that's pulled to the side and buzzed on the left, Pale Brown eyes, and Light Tan skin
 - Is Deferential and Dissonant, and has Happiness as their ideal

 ### Organizations